Industrial Drafting (2)

 Basic concepts in developing working drawings for use in industry.
-Emphasis on the use of freehand sketching and drawing instruments to produce drawings of three-dimensional objects.
+Emphasis is on the use of freehand sketching and drawing instruments to produce drawings of three-dimensional objects.
 Also included is basic dimensioning and pictorial drawing.

-Shielded metal arc welding safety, machine setup and welding procedures.
-Shielded metal arc welding practices include welding butt, lap, tee, and corner joints in all positions.
+Shielded metal arc welding safety, joint design, electrode selection, welding machine setup and operations.
+Lab practice will include butt, lap, tee and corner joints in all positions.
 Weld testing and air carbon arc cutting included.
-Prerequisite: WELD 161

-Theory related to gas metal-arc welding (GMAW) and flux cored arc welding (FCAW); process and shop safety, machine setup, operation and troubleshooting; welding procedures and techniques; filler electrode selection and AWS weld testing.
+Theory related to gas metal-arc welding (GMAW) and flux cored arc welding (FCAW); process and shop safety; machine setup, operation and troubleshooting; welding procedures and techniques; filler electrode selection and AWS weld testing.

 Study of metals relevant to welding technology, extraction of metals from ores, refining metals, the manufacture of metal products, mechanical, physical and chemical properties of metals and the hardening, tempering and heat treating of metals.